Answers to some common questions.

 How do employees change their W-4 withholding?

-Employees can change their W-4 tax withholding in the Employee Portal on our website.
+Employees can change their W-4 tax withholding in Employee Tools on our website.
+The W-4 changed significantly in 2020.
+Check out our blog for more information.

 How do employees change their direct deposit account?

-Employees can add or change a direct deposit account online through the Employee Portal.
-Go to www.helpside.com and click on Employee and then Employee Portal.
+Employees can add or change a direct deposit account online through their Employee Tools account.
+Go to helpside.com, click on Employee, then click Employee Tools to reach it.

 How do employees update addresses and other personal information?

-Employees can request an address update online in the Employee Portal.
+Employees can request an address update online in Employee Tools.

 How do employees view their pay and other employment information?

-Employees can access their pay stubs and other employment information online through the Employee Portal.
+Employees can access their pay stubs and other employment information online through Employee Tools.

 To register for an account: